Degrees of Freedom description

 How do we keep track of a robot’s position in the physical, task, or work space?

-In robotics, the term “Degrees of Freedom” (DoF) is the set of independent translations and rotations that specify the
+In robotics, the term “Degrees of Freedom” (DoF) represents the set of independent translations and rotations that specify the

 displaced position of the rigid robot part,